33giraffes/mClone/README.txt

 A quick minecraft clone i created.
 You must have Ursina game engine installed for it to work.
 A world is 15x15x15 blocks.
 When you first enter into the game, you will be loaded into a default world.

+If it wont run, type this command into cmd: python -m pip install ursina

 ==== Run mClone

 1. Put all files/folders in main directory in the same directory.